 The budget document should provide offices and departments with a work program enabling them to carry out their missions.
-Furthermore, it provides the County Auditor, who is the budget officer, with a financial plan with which to assure the county lives within its financial means.
+Furthermore, it provides the County Auditor with a financial plan with which to assure the county lives within its financial means.